Snowflake is a popular cloud-based data warehouse known for its speed, scalability, and reliability.

 Enter your AWS account ID and enable the Require External ID option.

-For external ID, you can add a dummy value like 0000.
+For external ID, you can add a placeholder value like 0000.
 This can be modified later.

 Attach the policy created in Step 1.
 Assign a name to this role and keep the role ARN handy for the next step.

-Create the cloud storage integration in Snowflake: Replace <integration_name> with the name of your choice and <iam_role> with the role ARN obtained in Step 2 and run the following command:
+Create the cloud storage integration in Snowflake: Replace <INTEGRATION_NAME> with the name of your choice (note this name for the later steps) and <IAM_ROLE> with the role ARN obtained in Step 2 and run the following command:

-Retrieve the AWS IAM user for your Snowflake account as shown:
+Retrieve the AWS IAM user for your Snowflake account:

-Grant the IAM user permissions to access the bucket objects in AWS.
+Grant the IAM user permissions to access the bucket objects in S3.
 Choose the role you created in Step 2 and edit the trust relationship as shown in the following JSON:

-While sending the data to Snowflake, RudderStack uses an external location instead of a stage in its queries.
-Hence, the following command listed in the Snowflake documentation is not required:
+Data is loaded via an external location, so the following command listed in the Snowflake documentation is not required:

-To leverage Azure Blob Storage as your object storage, follow the instructions below.
-You can find the detailed instructions in this Snowflake documentation.
+To use Azure Blob Storage as your object storage, follow the instructions below.
+You can find detailed instructions in the Snowflake documentation.

 Create a storage account and container in Azure: First, create a storage account in Azure.
 Then, navigate to Storage Explorer > Blob Containers > Create a Blob Container.